Reed-CompBio/spras/docs/tutorial/intermediate.rst

          include: true
          aggregate_per_algorithm: true

+Setting ``aggregate_per_algorithm`` to true will additionally groups post-analysis and evaluations by algorithm per dataset.
+Without this, outputs from all algorithm per dataset are aggregated together for post-analysis rather than broken out per algorithm.

+Within ``ml``, ``remove_empty_pathways`` excludes pathways with no nodes or edges from the PCA post analysis.
+The ``kde`` creates a kernel density estimate over the PCA plots.

 EXPLAIN WHY WE do each of these - kde we explain in parameter selection so skip - remove_empty_pathways we do because we don't want to cluster/kda and choose empty pathways that are the representative, want